nfnth/nfnth/README.md

 Feel free to map and explore a continent filled with amazing peoples and lands.

 Learn to code using our stack, see [bitOS](https://github.com/nfnth/nfnth/wiki/Bit-OS).
+For code specifics, see the [repo]() or view the demo at [drhab.com](https://drhab.com).

+We use JavaScript regex rendering to confirm conform to [MattDown](https://github.com/nfnth/nfnth/wiki/Mattdown), or MarkDown 2.0.

 Read our mantra, the [Civilian's Complex](https://github.com/nfnth/nfnth/wiki/Manifest).